-To find on-demand content in Philo, either use the search bar or use the “Guide” button to find specific channels, then load their on-demand content.
+To find on-demand content on Philo, either use the search bar or use the "Guide" button to find specific channels, then load their on-demand content.

 All of Philo's on-demand TV episodes have commercials.
 Some you can skip, most you can't.
 Some only have commercials at the end or the beginning.
 It mostly depends on the contract Philo has with the channel in question.